pascal-parent/esphome/Kitchen_Display/README.md

 ## The bill of materials

 ### ESP32 S with a 240*320 ILI9341 screen
-* ESP32, I used a NodeMCU ESP32S Development board, but any ESP32 would work, you'll need to readjust the pins accordingly.
+* ESP32, I used a NodeMCU ESP32S Development board, but any ESP32 would work, you'll need to readjust the pins accordingly
-* A 10uf capacitor to force the ESP32 into programing mode, this is only required for the first upload.
+* A 10uf capacitor to force the ESP32 into programing mode, this is only required for the first upload
-* Some Jumpers.
+* Some Jumpers
 * A breadboard
 * TFT SPI Touchscreen - I used a 3.2in 240*320 ILI9341.
-Please do not try to use a ILI9488, from what I gather ESPHome is not yet compatible with it.
+Please do not try to use a ILI9488, from what I gather ESPHome is not yet compatible with it
 * A suitable USB cable for your ESP32

 ### ESP32 S3 with PSRAM with a 480*320 ILI9488 screen
 * ESP32 S3, I used a ESP32 S3 Development board.
-* Some Jumpers.
+* Some Jumpers
 * A breadboard
 * TFT SPI Touchscreen - I used a 4in 480*320 ILI9488.
 * A suitable USB cable for your ESP32

+### Raspberry Pi Pico W with a 240*320 ST7789 screen (Work in Progress and still a little buggy)
+* Raspberry Pi Pico W Development board [Micro Robotics](https://www.robotics.org.za/PICO-W)
+* Optional: Raspberry Pi Pico Expansion Board [Micro Robotics](https://www.robotics.org.za/W19343)
+* Some Jumpers
+* A breadboard
+* TFT SPI Touchscreen - I used a 2.8in 240*320 ST7789 [Micro Robotics](https://www.robotics.org.za/W19804)
+* A suitable USB cable for your Raspberry Pi Pico W

 Optionally: